appdev-lessons/deploying-to-fly/content.md

 On the next screen, give the organization a name.
 I will call it "hello-world".
 You can choose any name you like, but I suggest to name the organization after the app associated with it:

-(Note: The guide is written for the "Hello, World" web site, but can be generalized to _any_ non-database backed web site; static HTML, or dynamic using Ruby on the backend.
-Just exchange "Hello, World" and "hello-world" for whatever app you are trying to deploy!)

----

 ![](/assets/fly-create-org-2.png)

 <div class="bg-blue-100 py-1 px-5" markdown="1">